AMOLED: Future development

 Manufacturers have developed in-cell touch panels, integrating the production of capacitive sensor arrays in the AMOLED module fabrication process.
 Researchers at DuPont used computational fluid dynamics (CFD) software to optimize coating processes for a new solution-coated AMOLED display technology that is competitive in cost and performance with existing chemical vapor deposition (CVD) technology.
 Using custom modeling and analytic approaches, Samsung has developed short and long-range film-thickness control and uniformity that is commercially viable at large glass sizes.

+As of the mid-2020s, Samsung Display has established itself as the world's leading AMOLED manufacturer by both volume and revenue, producing roughly 500 million AMOLED panels annually for use in smartphones, wearables, tablets, and laptops.According to Samsung Display's own 2025 investor presentation, the company held a 46 percent share of the global smartphone AMOLED display market, based on data from the market research firm Omdia.
+Samsung Display has also developed ultra-thin AMOLED panels approximately 0.7 mm thick, built on an oxide thin-film-transistor backplane rather than amorphous silicon, which the company says cut power consumption by as much as 47% and, for the first time, support a flicker-free variable refresh rate as low as 1 Hz.

 Comparison to other display technologies

 AMOLED displays are proved to be better at providing higher refresh rates than those of passive-matrix, often have response times less than a millisecond, and they consume significantly less power.
-This advantage makes active-matrix OLEDs well-suited for portable electronics due to its high productivity for everyday use.
-AMOLED also stands higher in the field of less power consumer than OLED, because "each pixel have their own light and can be controlled leading to better power control and amplification", where power consumption is critical to battery life.
+This characteristic makes active-matrix OLEDs suitable for portable electronics.
+AMOLED displays can also consume less power than passive-matrix OLEDs because each pixel is controlled individually and emits its own light, which reduces energy consumption when displaying darker content.